 (ii) If a Competition is discontinued for any reason a trophy or any other presentation shall be returned to the donor if the conditions attached to it so provide or, if not, dealt with as the Essex County Football Association may decide.

 MATCH RELATED RULES

 QUALIFICATION OF PLAYERS

-Any registration form which is sent by either of the means set out at Rules 18(A) (i) or (ii) above that is not fully and correctly completed will be returned to the Club unprocessed.
-If a Club attempts to register a player via WGS but does not fully and correctly complete the necessary information via WGS, the registration will not be processed.
+Any registration that is not fully and correctly completed will be returned to the Club unprocessed and the player classed as unregistered.
+If a Club attempts to register a player via the Player Registration System but does not fully and correctly complete the necessary information via the Player Registration System, the registration will not be processed.

-All Registration fees must accompany Registration Forms.
-The fee for a Team’s first 16 registrations is included within their annual subscription.
+All Registration fees must be submitted to the League for the registration to be processed.
+The fee for a Team’s first 20 registrations is included within their annual subscription.

 Failure to comply with this Rule will result in a fine in accordance with the Fines Tariff.

 (B) (i) Contract players are not permitted in this Competition with the exception of those Players who are registered under Contract with the same Club who have a team operating at Steps 1 to 6 of the National League System.

 (ii) It is the responsibility of each Club to ensure that any Player registered to the Club has, where necessary, the required International Transfer Certificate.
 Clearance is required for any Player aged 10 and over crossing borders including Wales, Scotland and Ireland.